-Lecture i<clicker Bonus Points
+Lecture iclicker Bonus Points

-During your weekly in-class lectures you will be given the opportunity to earn i<clicker bonus points.
+During your weekly in-person lectures you will be given the opportunity to earn iclicker bonus points.
 Each week, you will have a short quiz during class.
 Each question will be worth a maximum of 2 points.
 You will receive 1 bonus point for answering the question individually and 1 additional point for answering correctly following collaboration.

-All lecture bonus quizzes require an i<clicker remote or a subscription to Reef.
+All lecture bonus quizzes require an iclicker remote OR a subscription to Reef.
 Reef allows you to use your smartphone as your remote.
 These can be purchased at the campus store.
 We do not recommend purchasing the Reef subscription online as it is much cheaper from the Bookstore.
 You must bring your remote to every lecture if you wish to participate in these bonus opportunities.
 In addition, you can only earn i<clicker bonus points in your registered lecture section.
 At the end of the term, your total number of points will earn you the following rewards: